Ofgem's energy price cap.

 Ofgem’s energy price cap sets a maximum unit price for each kilowatt hour of energy used by customers on a standard variable tariff (SVT).
 The specific unit rates each customer sees will vary by region and payment type.

 The energy price cap applies to customers on a SVT.
 If you’re on a fixed tariff, the price cap won’t affect you.
 You can log in to your account and see which tariff you're on.
 Did you know that we have a tariff with prices that stay below the energy price cap?
 Our Next Pledge tariff costs less per unit than the price cap unit rate, whether it goes up or down.
 With our Next Pledge tariff you’ll get energy prices guaranteed to stay £50 below the Ofgem price cap.
 T&Cs apply.
-Get a quote today.
+Get an energy quote today.

-The next energy price cap review is in May and will be effective from 1 July 2024.
+The next energy price cap review is in November and will be effective from 1 January 2024.

 Ofgem has changed their definition of ‘average energy use’.
 Ofgem’s old definition of average energy use, known as the Typical Domestic Consumption Values (TDCV) has changed to more closely reflect the current average energy use.
 Typical annual household consumption is now estimated to be 2,700 kWh a year for electricity, and 11,500 kWh a year for gas.
 Learn more about Ofgem’s average electricity and gas usage.